 José spoke about their long-term work to build community power in the face of corporate-led development.
 At the request of ACODET, events prioritized direct exchange with Indigenous communities fighting for social and environmental justice.

 2017: Guatemalan Youth in Defense of Land and Life

 Representing Youth Organized in Defense of Life (JODVID), Alex Escobar met with Latine and environmental student activists groups that are fighting for migrant rights and against environmental racism.
 He shared stories and perspectives from the youth in his community and their struggle to defend their territory against the Escobal mine.

 2016: Guatemalan Women Healing Towards Justice: The Case of Sepur Zarco

 Community psychologist Maudi Tzay strengthened links between movements for gender justice, while she spoke about the Sepur Zarco case – an emblematic case that prosecuted, for the first time, sexual slavery as a crime against humanity in Guatemala.

 2015: Tahoe on Trial: Guatemalan Communities Defend Land and Life

-Llan Carlos Dávila spoke about the work of the Diocesan Committee in Defense of Nature (CODIDENA), a religious group who is leading local efforts to educate and organize communities to protect the Earth and water against transnational mining activities in southern Guatemala – in particular, Tahoe Resources’ Escobal project.
+Llan Carlos Dávila spoke about the work of the Diocesan Committee in Defense of Nature (CODIDENA), a religious group that is leading local efforts to educate and organize communities to protect the Earth and water against transnational mining activities in southern Guatemala – in particular, the Escobal mine.